 |Grapevine After Pruning|

 The biggest mistake most people who are new to pruning grapevines make is to not prune enough.
 Once the structure is in place, feel free to prune away.
 Up to 90% of the vine should be pruned yearly.
+We have used these traditional bypass pruning shears for years on our light pruning.

 After the first year, it becomes a balancing act of keeping enough vines for grapes this year, and creating growth for vines that will create grapes the following year.
 Some have called this balancing act as the “art of pruning grapevines”.
 But I guess that is a blog for next year.